 Drinking water, of course, is an excellent way to stay hydrated.
 In fact, water is one of the most crucial nutrients the body needs and works with many of the body’s processes, including:

 - Lubricating joints

 - Protecting the eyes and mouth

 - Transporting other nutrients throughout the body

-As previously stated, for people with COPD, excessive, sticky mucus can make breathing difficult.
+As previously stated, for people with COPD, excessive, sticky mucus can make breathing difficult especially if you body is not positioned correctly to reduce shortness of breath.
 Drinking enough water can thin the mucus, making it easier to cough up.
 However, there are more benefits to staying hydrated with COPD.

 Drinking enough water can also help people with COPD fight off infections better.
 For people on oxygen therapy, the oxygen can cause symptoms of dryness and irritation in the nasal passages and airways.
 The good news is that drinking enough water can help prevent this dryness while keeping you hydrated.

 What drinks should I avoid, and what drinks will help keep me hydrated?

 While there are many drink options available, it’s important to know which liquids to avoid.
 Drinks that contain caffeine such as tea, soda and coffee as well as alcoholic beverages can actually dehydrate you or pull water away from your body.